 When a language model asserts that “the capital of Australia is Sydney,” does it know this is wrong?
-The output gives no indication — the answer is delivered with the same confident fluency as a correct one.
+The output gives no indication; the answer is delivered with the same confident fluency as a correct one.
 But internally, LLMs encode a rich correctness signal that is never expressed in their outputs.
 It lives in a surprisingly low-dimensional subspace of just 3 to 8 dimensions, consistent across architectures.
 We call this subspace the confidence manifold.
-By studying 9 models across 5 architecture families, from 124M-parameter GPT-2 to 7B-parameter Mistral, we reveal the shape of this hidden knowledge.
+By studying 11 models across 5 architecture families, from 124M-parameter GPT-2 to 14B-parameter Qwen2.5, we reveal the shape of this hidden knowledge.

 The Problem